biagzi/locomotion_principles/README.md

 Here is present the code necessary for replicating simulation, data analysis and plot the figures of the article: BLABLA.

+Starting from here is the original README text from "reconfigurable_organisms":

 ""

-Starting from here, it is the original README text from "reconfigurable_organisms":

 Installation
 ------------